Adopt a Declawed Cat

 Information About Declawing

 Declawing is the amputation of all or part of the last joint in a cat’s toes to prevent their natural scratching behavior.
 People think that declawing their cat will stop them destroying the house, but we’ve found that declawing rarely solves behavioral problems.
-Other problems can crop up, such as chronic pain, biting and litter box issues.
+Other problems can crop up, such as chronic pain, biting, and litter box issues.

 A.R.F. does not recommend declawing of any cat except for medical reasons.
 Learn more about alternatives to declawing from the Jackson Galaxy video below.